NikolaosPapas/aisd-wde-4-the-box-model/README.md

 ## Description 📄

-In this assignment, we will explore the CSS box model together, which defines how the different parts of a box—content, padding, border, and margin—interact with each other and with surrounding elements.
+In this assignment, you will explore the CSS box model, which defines how the different parts of a box—content, padding, border, and margin—interact with each other and with surrounding elements.

 You’ll learn how to manipulate these properties to create diverse layouts and how various display properties (block, inline, inline-block) affect the flow and positioning of elements on a webpage.